poudelmadhav/personal-blog/_posts/2016-12-25-c-program-to-find-a-hcf-of-the-two-numbers.markdown

 ---
-title: C program to find a HCF of the two numbers
+title: C program to find the HCF of the two numbers
 date: 2016-12-25 07:34:47 Z
+permalink: c-program-hcf
 category:
 - c program
 layout: post